St Peter's church, Caracena

-St Peter's church (Spanish: Iglesia de San Pedro) is a Romanesque-style, Roman Catholic church located in Caracena, Spain.
+St Peter's church (Spanish: Iglesia de San Pedro) is one of two Romanesque-style, Roman Catholic churches located in Caracena, Spain.
 The 12th-century church is most notable for the carvings on the capitals on the columns of the atrium, and in pedestals on the cornice.

 Conservation

 It has been designated a Bien de Interés Cultural, and has been protected by a heritage listing since 1935.